Paul Harragon: Playing career

-Post-playing
+Post-playing career

 Harragon has since become a media personality, working for local Newcastle station NBN Television, before joining Channel 9 as a member of The Footy Show panel (on which his "That's Gold" segment became immensely popular), and as a rugby league commentator.
 Following format changes to the programme before the 2009 season, Harragon decided to leave the production.

 Harragon was also a director of and is a life member of the Newcastle Knights, and is spokesman for NIB Health Funds and Subway.

-In 2016, Harragon became a contestant on Network Ten's second series of I'm a Celebrity...Get Me Out of Here! in which he placed second.
+In 2016, Harragon became a contestant on Network Ten's second series of I'm a Celebrity...Get Me Out of Here! in which he placed second, earning $50,000 his charity after the winner, Brendon Fevola, decided to split the grand prize with Harragon's chosen charity, the Mark Hughes Foundation.

-Harragon lives in Newcastle with his wife Pam, his daughter Molly and two sons, Jackson and George.